cockpit-labs/CockpitCE/README.md

 # Cockpit Community Edition

-Cockpit is a mobile solution for checklist, audit and process management.
+Cockpit  is a mobile solution for checklist and audit in the real world.

-It helps you to send information to your team, control your processes and provides dashboard of your operational execution.
+It helps you to send information to your team, control your processes with checklists and provides dashboard of your operational execution.

 Cockpit is used in the retail industry for store audit and management, healthcare for patient medical follow-up and many industries for equipment or process monitoring.

-Ready-to-use, Cockpit includes : users & groups management, checklists creation, pre-calibrated answer types, scoring and benchmarking as well as many other useful features.
+Ready-to-use, cockpit includes : users & groups management, checklist creation, pre-calibrated answer types, scoring and benchmarking as well as many other useful features.

 ## Features